Antonio Ruíz (painter): Career

 During his time at Academy of San Carlos he was a draftsman in the Ministry of Communications, the Federal Railroad Administration (in the Department of Libraries and Graphic Services) and then in the Ministry of Public Works.

 Ruíz spent most of his career teaching.
 From 1921 to 1924, he taught drawing in primary schools in Mexico City.
 He also worked as a Professor at the School of Engineering and Architecture in Mexico City.
 He was a Professor of Perspective and Scenography at the Academy of San Carlos.
 In 1942 he began to actually teach fine arts at Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" when he took over as director.
 He was never very much involved in the Mexican muralism movement sponsored by José Vasconcelos because of his career as a teacher.

-In 1941 Ruiz collaborated with other various artists from all different forms like the composer Manuel Ponce, the painter Angel Zárraga, journalist Vito Alessio Robles and Rodolfo Usigli on a publication called Mexican Cultural Weekly.
+In 1941 Ruiz collaborated with various artists from all different forms, such as the composer Manuel Ponce, the painter Angel Zárraga, journalist Vito Alessio Robles and Rodolfo Usigli on a publication called Mexican Cultural Weekly.

 Ruíz has had many exhibits in the United States: (New York, Philadelphia, Washington, D.C., Chicago, Columbus, Ohio, San Francisco, and Pittsburgh) along with exhibits in Mexico City, Toronto, Quebec, Buenos Aires, and Seville.
 His exhibits in New York include the Museum of Modern Art, the Valentine Gallery, and the Metropolitan Museum of Art.
 Ruíz showed The Orator, The Dream of Malinche during the International Surrealist Exhibition held at the Galería de Arte Mexicano in Mexico City.
 Critics called his two works "stylistic examples of magical realism".
 This exhibition was organized by big names such as Wolfgang Paalen, André Breton and César Moro.
 Currently, eight of his paintings reside in the Museum of Finance and Public Credit in the Heritage Collection.

-Although a very influential artist, Ruíz never had a large stand-alone exhibit because he was a very slow painter.
-He would take his time, sometimes only putting out three or four paintings a year.
-This can be attributed to his immense attention to detail in his paintings.
+Ruíz, an influential artist, did not feature in a large stand-alone exhibition.
+Mainly, this is due to his painting technique- which has been described as a slow process.
+He would take his time, sometimes only putting out three or four paintings in a year.
+This can be attributed to his attention to detail in his paintings.

 Style-wise, Ruíz was a painter of everyday life.
 Works like The Bicycle Race, Texcoco and The Shop-Window are examples of this.
 He also spent some time working with surrealism, as shown by his paintings The Dream of Malinche and The Orator.
 He was very concerned with detail and had a very specific style to his paintings.
 Somber was not his tone though, as he often injected humor into his paintings.
 As Helm puts it, Ruíz "sees the comedy without losing sight of the tragedy".
 Unlike the muralists of his time, Ruíz created small canvas paintings, although at one point he did create a mural using egg tempera for the moving-picture operators in Mexico City.

-In 1963 Ruíz retired from professorship and was celebrated in the Seminario de Cultura Mexicana's retrospective of his work.
+In 1963, Ruíz retired from professorship and was celebrated in the Seminario de Cultura Mexicana's retrospective of his work.